The Idiot (Batuman novel): Reception

 Writing for The New York Times, Dwight Garner describes how "Each paragraph is a small anthology of well-made observations."
 However, Garner ultimately describes the protagonist, Selin, as "an interesting human who, very much like this wry but distant novel, never becomes an enveloping one."
 Conversely, Annalisa Quinn of NPR asserts that "The Idiot encapsulates those years of humiliating, but vibrant, confusion that come in your late teens, a confusion that's not even sexual, but existential and practical".
-Quinn concludes by noting that, "The Idiot is both boring and strangely intense, fraught and apparently meaningless, confusing and inevitable, endless — and over in a moment."
+Quinn concludes, "The Idiot is both boring and strangely intense, fraught and apparently meaningless, confusing and inevitable, endless – and over in a moment."
 Vox gave the novel 3.5 stars out of 5, with reviewer Constance Grady noting that "the atmosphere at the heart of The Idiot is one of linguistic alienation, when the distance between what words say and what they mean seems insurmountable."
 Grady further describes how "the heartbreak that ensues is slightly melancholy, but it’s not overwhelming: The Idiot doesn’t bring you in close enough for that.
 It keeps you far enough away that you have to pay more attention to its words than to the emotions that they’re describing."